ray-project/deltacat/deltacat/storage/README.md

 ### Canonical Strings

-Every object has a **Canonical String** that identifies it uniquely within its parent context.
+Every object has a **Canonical String** that identifies it uniquely amongst its siblings.
-These strings are used to create SHA-1 digests for name resolution directories.
+SHA-1 hexdigests of canonical strings are used to create **Name Resolution Directories**.

 **Format Examples:**
 - Namespace: `"my_namespace"`